For more information related to salaries and allowances, contact Payroll Services at 250-387-5532.

 Per Diem Reimbursement

 An MLA may claim up to $61 per day either when in Victoria or when travelling throughout the province on work-related trips.
 The per diem reimbursement is intended to cover the cost of meals and incidental expenses while a Member is away from their home or constituency.
 A per diem is not claimable when a Member is working in their constituency, except when attending a parliamentary committee meeting in their riding or if the Member travelled more than 50 kilometers in one day (excluding mileage between the Member’s home and constituency office).

 Further details are available in the section on Travel Guidelines.

 As required by the Members' Remuneration and Pensions Act, Members must maintain a record of their attendance at House sittings and prepare a declaration outlining the reason for any absences.
 This declaration must be submitted to the Clerk of the House between the 1st and 15th day of January and July each calendar year.
 Any absence in excess of those permitted under the Act will be deducted by Payroll Services at the rate of $300 per day from the Member’ s basic compensation upon receipt of instructions from the Clerk.

 Death of a Member

-In the unfortunate event that a Member passes away while holding office, basic compensation will be paid until the end of the month that the Member dies.
+In the unfortunate event that a Member passes away while holding office, basic compensation will be paid until the end of the month in which the Member dies.
 Final payments will be made to the Member’s estate.
 The designated beneficiary should contact Payroll Services for details regarding final payments and benefits.
 Payroll Services will contact the constituency office with instructions.

-Last Updated: April 1, 2015
+Last Updated: April 1, 2020